punishthecode/My-Todo/README.md

 ```

-3. Navigate to the project directory:
+3. Install the required packages:

 ```bash